 SUMMARY STATUS: Planning phase

 World-scale greenfield project led by farmers' co-ops.
 Seed capital raise exceeded expectations, January 2014.
 Water permits approved, December 2014; air permit approved, August 2015.
-Schedule since then severely delayed: fund-raising was complicated by the commodity price drop.
+Thereafter, project severely delayed: fund-raising was complicated by the commodity price drop.
 "NPN cannot complete the project without significant new financial partners."
 Awaiting FEED study, EPC contract, and financial close.

 SUMMARY STATUS: Cancelled